sirisneha99/web102_prework_spring2025/README.md

-# WEB102 Prework - Siri's gaming website
+# WEB102 Prework - SeaMon

 Submitted by: SNEHA SIRI NAGABATHULA

-Gaming website is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+SeaMon is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 4 hours spent in total